Jaaystones/monty/README.md

 ## Environment

-Ubuntu 14.04 LTS sandbox via git bash.
+Files were compiles using Ubuntu 14.04 LTS sandbox via git bash.
+All programs and functions were compiled with gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic.

 ## Instructions